 HENNGE provides proprietary software services to companies.
 Its core offering is HENNGE One, a software service that facilitates consolidated management of IDs and passwords for a wide array of third-party cloud-based software services that traditionally had to be managed separately.
 HENNGE One’s ID integration functionality allows customers to access such services with a single sign-on (SSO).
 It also provides a full range of user management and security features including access restrictions that can be configured to block sign-ins from unauthorized devices or locations, device authentication for notebook PCs and smartphones, and data loss/leak prevention tools such as email attachment encryption, email archiving, and exchange of large files.

-By business category, the HENNGE One business generated revenue of JPY3.6bn (87% of total) and Professional Service and Others JPY535mn (13%) in FY09/20.
+The HENNGE One business generated revenue of JPY4.4bn (89.9% of total) and Professional Service and Others JPY490mn (10.1%) in FY09/21.
 The latter mainly provides cloud-based email services and packaged software for high-speed distribution of large volumes of emails.

-Recurring revenue accounted for 97.1% of total revenue in FY09/20.
+Recurring revenue accounted for 97.4% (+0.3pp YoY) of total revenue in FY09/21.
 Revenue from the HENNGE One business is mostly recurring revenue, as is some revenue from the Professional Service and Others category.
 The company collects annual usage fees from customers as upfront payments (recorded as unearned revenue on the balance sheet), and books these as monthly revenue once service actually starts.
 This business model produces stable revenue, although the launch or cancellation of services for major customers can cause fluctuations.
-In FY09/20, the churn rate was 0.16% (average monthly churn rate [TTM]).
+In FY09/21, the average monthly churn rate (TTM) was 0.25%, up 0.09pp YoY.

 SSO demand is rising in Japan amid 1) increased adoption of cloud-based services by companies, 2) growing availability of convenient enterprise cloud-based services and a higher number of users relying on multiple such offerings to perform tasks, and 3) demand for new management systems to mitigate the risk of data loss/leaks, due to increased need for remote work.